xenserver/status-report/README-pytest.md

     Linux development VM without any setup.

   Caveats:
-  Because thest tests run xen-bugtool in a container, collecting code coverage from them would require merging the collected code coverage from each test.
+  Because the test start `xen-bugtool` in a container, collecting code coverage from them would require merging the collected code coverage from each test.
   Because this is not yet implemented, these currently do not contribute to the reported code coverage.